How to stop feeling overwhelmed: apply 80/20 to your life.

 This is a problem for a lot of people.

-• If we can’t clean the house from top to bottom- or even a room perfectly- we don’t even start.
-After all, why attack the clutter if you can’t clean the floor too?
+- If we can’t clean the house from top to bottom- or even a room perfectly- we don’t even start.
+After all, why attack the clutter on the counter if you can’t clean the floor too?

 Do any of these sound familiar to you?
-If so, you might be focusing on perfection and forgetting that something done, even if not perfect, is better than nothing done.
+If so, you might be focusing on perfection and forgetting that getting something done, even if not perfect, is better than getting nothing done.